carbonplan/carbon-removal-application/markdown/supplements/biomass.md

-Application Supplement: Biomass
+# Application Supplement: Biomass

+_(Made available under a CC0 license)_

-(Only fill out this supplement if it applies to you) Feedstock and Physical Footprint
+_Only fill out this supplement if it applies to you_

+Feedstock and Physical Footprint
 What type of biomass does your project rely on?
 <100 words